How to Sleep With Lower Back Pain: The Best Positions to Try

 Switch sides.
 Sleeping too long in the same position strains the shoulders and hips and worsens lower back pain.

-According to Healthline, this sleep posture helps maintain proper alignment of your spine, hips and pelvis.(2) This side sleeping position also improves blood circulation.
+According to Healthline, this sleep posture helps maintain proper alignment of your spine, hips and pelvis.(2)

 On Your Side in a Fetal Position